Toc H Queensland Programs ANZAC Midnight Service

 76th Annual Service

 The 76th service was held on 24 April 2023.
-Another year, another gathering in the small hours — the unbroken thread of remembrance that has continued since those first veterans met at midnight in 1947.
+Another year, another gathering in the small hours — the enduring thread of remembrance that has continued since those first veterans met at midnight in 1947.

 The Midnight Service